Tommrodrigues/Blog/README.md

 The site uses the [Novela theme](https://github.com/narative/gatsby-theme-novela) developed by [Narative](https://www.narative.co), and is built with [GatsbyJS](https://www.gatsbyjs.org).

+Did I make a mistake?
+Please open a pull request!

 ## Usage

 Download and prepare the site with: